 Intangible assets – or things that aren’t physical assets – fall into two broad categories:

-Legal assets are things like trademarks, brand names, patents and copyrights… things that are very hard to assign value to.
+Legal assets are things like trademarks, brand names, patents and copyrights.
+They can be highly valuable, but complex to assign financial value to.

-To put this another way: You can buy legal assets, but you must earn competitive ones.
+To put this another way: You can buy legal assets, but you either must earn or are simply born with competitive ones.

-Competitive assets, especially your unique combination of them, are almost non-replicable… lean all the way into these when creating your products – it’s where your untouchable advantage lies.
+And your unique combination of them is basically non-replicable… lean all the way into these when creating your products – it’s where your untouchable advantage lies.

 For self-employed creatives, normal business traps are easy to fall into and overcomplicate things - but they’re totally avoidable when flying solo.